WPriyantha/py_assignment_02/README.md

-# Assignment for the Certtification Course by LetsUpgrade.in
+## Assignment for the Certtification Course by LetsUpgrade.in
+This is a simple python coding to find the factorial of a given number.